missdeer/ddnsclient/README.md

 - modify app.conf as you like
 - run command: `./ddnsclient`
 - or specify a special configuration file path on commandline: `./ddnsclient -config /some/special/path/myapp.conf`
+- or specify a service URL to get current external IP: `./ddnsclient -ifconfig https://if.yii.li`
+- or specify a flag to ignore ifconfig service's SSL certificate verification: `./ddnsclient -insecureSkipVerify`

 Attention:
 ----